 |January 29, 2021||First Years: Register by January 20, 2021, 5 p.m.

-The content of the exam is largely focused on core material covered in all 7.01X classes including:
+The ASE is a mix of multiple choice, check box, text response, and longer response answers.
+You will have three hours to take the exam.
+The content of the exam is largely focused on core material covered in all 7.01X classes, including:

 Past exams minimally included the following special topics: